| Home / photography info / technical details |

 The archival life of Epson papers with Epson inks are estimated to 100 years before visible fading occurs.
 This is even better than the 70 years estimated for the Fuji Crystal Archive paper normally used in the Lightjet.

-On the downsides, the Epson prints are more time-consuming to produce, as they require curating to prevent potential outgasing, as well as more careful handling.
+On the downsides, the Epson prints are more time-consuming to produce, as they require curating to prevent potential outgasing, as well as extremely careful handling.
 For some images, I also miss the depth and glow due to having the colors lie inside the paper.

 However, the main advantage of using the Epson is that I am able to bring the printing process back to the studio, where it belongs, rather than outsourcing it to a lab.
 It is often said that a true artist should handle as many stages of the production of his work as possible.
 Before the advent of digital printing, I used to make color prints by hand in a darkroom using the Cibachrome process.
 Digital printing on the Lighjet produced results that were so superior, but the the Lightjet is a $250,000, 2000 pound digital enlarger which is running at only around 500 sites in the world.
 For me, controlling the printing process myself again with the Epson allows me to make prints that best match my vision, since it is easy to experiment, refine and redo a print immediatly until I am entirely satisfied with the results.